CodyReichert/awesome-cl/README.md

 * [The Common Lisp Cookbook](https://lispcookbook.github.io/cl-cookbook/)
 * [Common Lisp tips](http://lisptips.com/) - A blog with useful tips and tricks.
 Continued by the community on [Lisp Tips](https://github.com/lisp-tips/lisp-tips/issues/).
+* [Lisp for the Web](https://leanpub.com/lispweb) - A book about making a web application with Lisp.

 Advanced
 --------